 Rob Brantly made his major league debut in 2012.

 Brantly was picked by the Washington Nationals in the 46th round of the 2008 amateur draft out of high school but did not sign.
 He hit .316/.344/.454 as a college freshman.
 That summer, he batted .346 to lead the Northwoods League in average.
 Baseball America named him the top prospect in the league.
 As a sophomore at UC-Riverside, he improved to .373/.440/.569 with 50 runs in 54 games.
 He won All-Big West Conference honors.
 The Detroit Tigers then chose him in the third round of the 2010 amateur draft.
 He was the 100th overall pick and the 4th to go to Detroit, after Nick Castellanos, Chance Ruffin and Drew Smyly.
-He s9gjed for a $330,000 bonus.
+He was signed by scout Steve Pack for a $330,000 bonus.
 He hit .255/.352/.335 in his pro debut with the West Michigan Whitecaps then was 5 for 13 in the playoffs.